simplex-chat/simplex-chat/docs/rfcs/2023-10-12-desktop-calls.md

 After accepting the call, webpage will be opened in the default browser.
 URL will look like: http://localhost:123.
 After that internal machinary will connect both parties together.
 Same as on Android but with a different signaling channel, in this case it's websockets.

 Ending the call by the user will also send a new action to signaling server to allow the backend to notify other party.

+The solution will also allow to make screen sharing in the future that will be supported on every OS and graphics environment where the user's browser supports it.